State Frequency Estimation for Anomaly Detection

 \subsection{State Machines Considered in SEQUENT}

 State machines come in two flavors, namely deterministic or non-deterministic state machines~\cite{sipser2013_introduction}.
 SEQUENT solely considers deterministic state machines as they are easier to interpret; simpler to predict the next event, and verifying the same sequence of events would execute the same sequential behavior is more straightforward~\cite{Lee_2021_determinism}.
+With a non-deterministic state machine, multiple transitions can be triggered simultaneously, even when no event has occurred.
+These non-deterministic transitions can inaccurately increase the visit frequencies of states within a state machine, causing states (or behaviors) to be falsely flagged as anomalous.
+Since SEQUENT aims to address the challenge of large volume alerts by providing root causes for anomalies, non-deterministic transitions can result in providing false root causes to analysts.

+Furthermore, the use of state machine is intended provide analysts with a way to inspect the sequential behaviors exhibited by an arbitrary system.
+However, when multiple transitions are triggered simultaneously within a non-deterministic state machine, it becomes difficult for an analyst to determine which path should be followed in the model given an arbitrary trace.
+For these reasons, SEQUENT focuses only on learning deterministic state machines.

 We can employ two approaches for learning a state machine from trace data: active and passive learning.
 We opt for the latter approach as it only requires us to collect traces from the target system $S$ instead of continuously interacting with $S$ to learn a state machine~\cite{Angluin_1987_learning}.
 State-merging heuristic algorithm is a highly effective method for learning state machines in the passive-learning approach~\cite{lang_1998_results}.
-It first starts with a tree-like state machine (see Figure~\ref{fig:example_pta}) known as the Prefix Tree Acceptor (PTA).
-It then iteratively compares pairs of states to identify states that could be merged.
-Merges are done based on the scores computed during the comparisons.
+It begins with a tree-like state machine, known as the Prefix Tree Acceptor (PTA) (see Figure~\ref{fig:example_pta}).
+It then iteratively compares pairs of states to identify states that can be merged.
+Merges are done based on the scores computed during the comparisons; for example, states are merged when their merge score has exceeded the minimum score threshold.
 The algorithm ends when it cannot find any new merges.
 The final output is an approximation of the smallest state machine consistent with the input data.